Diary of the Dead

-Diary of the Dead (promoted as George A. Romero's Diary of the Dead) is a 2007 American found footage horror film written and directed by George A. Romero.
+Diary of the Dead (promoted as George A. Romero's Diary of the Dead) is a 2007 found footage horror film written and directed by George A. Romero.
 Although independently produced, it was distributed theatrically by The Weinstein Company and was released in cinemas on February 15, 2008 and on DVD by Dimension Extreme and Genius Products on May 20, 2008.

 Diary of the Dead is the fifth installment in Romero's Night of the Living Dead series of zombie films, taking place at the start of the outbreak.

 Plot

 Film footage from a news crew shows a story about an immigrant man killing his wife and son before committing suicide.
 The son and wife turn into zombies and kill several medical personnel and police officers, but leave one medic and a reporter bitten before being killed.
 The narrator, Debra, explains that most of the footage, which was recorded by the cameraman, was never broadcast.

 A group of young film studies students from the University of Pittsburgh are in the woods making a horror film along with their faculty advisor, Andrew Maxwell, when they hear news of apparent mass-rioting and mass murder.
 Two of the students, Ridley and Francine, decide to leave the group, while the project director Jason goes to pick up his girlfriend Debra (the narrator) from her university dorm.
 When she cannot contact her family, they travel to Debra's parents' house in Scranton, Pennsylvania.
 En route, the group consisting of Jason, Debra, Professor Maxwell, Eliot, cameraman Tony, Mary and couple Gordo and Tracy run over a reanimated Pennsylvania State Trooper and three other zombies.
 The group stops and Mary attempts to kill herself.
 Her friends take her to a hospital, where they find the dead becoming zombies, and thereafter fight to survive while traveling to Debra's parents.

 Mary becomes a zombie and is slain by Maxwell, and the group dispatch several reanimated patients and staff, including Debra killing one with a defibrillator.
 Whilst escaping Gordo is bitten by a zombie and soon afterward dies from it.
 His girlfriend Tracy begs the others not to shoot him immediately but later is forced to shoot him herself when he reanimates.
 Soon they are stranded when their RV's fuel line breaks.
 They are attacked by zombies but are rescued by a deaf Amish man named Samuel, who blows them up with dynamite.
 Tracy then repairs the broken fuel line with the aid of Samuel, but before escaping, he is bitten and kills himself and his attacker with a scythe.